vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 even_nums[1]
 ```

+Doing so accesses the second element of the tuple.
+Why is that?
+Recall that with lists, you can use _zero-indexing_ to access list elements.
+You can do the same thing with tuples!
+Pretty cool, right?

-Let's modify the behavior of your `raise()` function.
+Let's now modify the behavior of your `raise()` function.
 Instead of returning just the value of `value1` raised to the power of `value2`, let's also return the value of `value2` raised to the power of `value1`.
 You thus need to make `raise()` return _two_ values instead of one.
 Tuples can be used to do so:

 ```
 def raise(value1, value2):